-Our proprietary FortiASIC, which is the key to the performance of our appliances, is fabricated by contract manufacturers in foundries operated by United Microelectronics Corporation ("UMC") and Taiwan Semiconductor Manufacturing Company Limited ("TSMC").
-Faraday Technology Corporation ("Faraday") (using UMC's foundry), Kawasaki Microelectronics America, Inc. ("K-Micro") (using TSMC's foundry) and Renesas Electronics Corporation ("Renesas") (using UMC's foundry) manufacture our Application-Specific Integrated Circuits ("ASICs") on a purchase order basis, and these foundries do not guarantee any capacity and could reject orders from Faraday, K-Micro or Renesas or try to increase pricing.
+Our proprietary FortiASIC, which is the key to the performance of our appliances, is fabricated by contract manufacturers in foundries operated by UMC and TSMC.
+Faraday (using UMC's foundry), "K-Micro (using TSMC's foundry) and Renesas (using UMC's foundry) manufacture our ASICs on a purchase order basis, and UMC and TSMC do not guarantee any capacity and could reject orders from Faraday, K-Micro or Renesas or could try to increase pricing.
 Accordingly, the foundries are not obligated to continue to fulfill our supply requirements, and due to the long lead time that a new foundry would require, we could suffer temporary or long term inventory shortages of our FortiASIC as well as increased costs.
 Our suppliers may also prioritize orders by other companies that order higher volumes of products.
 If any of these suppliers materially delays its supply of ASICs or specific product models to us, or requires us to find an alternate supplier and we are not able to do so on a timely and reasonable basis, or if these foundries materially increase their prices for fabrication of our ASICs or specific product models, our business would be harmed.

 In addition, our reliance on third-party manufacturers and foundries limits our control over environmental regulatory requirements such as the hazardous substance content of our products and therefore our ability to ensure compliance with the European Union's ("EU") Restriction of Hazardous Substances Directive ("RoHS") and other similar laws.
 It also exposes us to the risk that certain minerals and metals that originated in the Democratic Republic of Congo or an adjoining country, known as "conflict minerals," are contained within our products.
 Under the Dodd-Frank Wall Street Reform and Consumer Protection Act of 2010, the SEC adopted new disclosure requirements for public companies using conflict minerals in their products.
 Under these rules, we are required to perform due diligence, disclose and report our efforts to prevent the sourcing of such conflict minerals.
-As a result of these new rules, we expect to incur additional costs to comply with the disclosure requirements, including costs related to determining the source of any of the conflict minerals that may be used in our products.
-Moreover, the implementation of these new requirements could adversely affect the sourcing, availability, and pricing of materials used in the manufacture of our products.
+Our first conflict minerals report is due by June 2, 2014.
+As a result of these new rules, we have incurred and expect to incur additional costs to comply with the disclosure requirements, including costs related to determining the source of any of the conflict minerals that may be used in our products.
+Moreover, the implementation of these new requirements of suppliers offering "conflict free" minerals that can be used in our products.
+There can be no assurance that we will be able to obtain such minerals in sufficient quantities or at competitive prices.
+We may also encounter customers who require that all of the components of our products be certified as conflict free.
+If we are not able to meet customer requirements, such customers may choose to not purchase our products, which could impact our sales and the value of portions of our inventory.